opendaylight/docs/docs/contributor-guides/jira-ticketing-guide.rst

 Mandatory Fields
 ================

-Here is the list of mandatory fields for each jira ticket:
+Here is the list of mandatory fields for each Jira ticket:

 **Project:**